smeade/programming-elixir-book-notes/chapter15:MultipleProcesses/README.md

 ### Actor Model

+Actor:
+* an independent process
-* An actor is "an independent process that shares nothing with any other process."
+* shares nothing with any other process

 You can:
 * spawn processes